michaelkamensky/school-projects-cse101/pa8/README.md

-# Programming Assignment 7
+# Programming Assignment 8

 ## Description
-In this assignment, I created a Dictionary ADT that uses a Binary Tree to simulate a dictionary This is a response to [pa7](https://people.ucsc.edu/~ptantalo/cse101/Spring23/pa7.pdf) in [Cse101 course](https://people.ucsc.edu/~ptantalo/cse101/Spring23/)
+In this assignment, I created a Dictionary ADT that uses a REB-BLACK Binary Tree to simulate a dictionary This is a response to [pa8](https://people.ucsc.edu/~ptantalo/cse101/Spring23/pa8.pdf) in [Cse101 course](https://people.ucsc.edu/~ptantalo/cse101/Spring23/)

 ## File Descriptions

 ### Order.cpp
 A main class that uses the dictionary ADT to construct and dictionary and return an inorder and preorder string representation

+### WordFrequency.cpp
+A main class that uses the dictionary ADT to construct and dictionary of the frequencies of words in a file

 ### Dictionary.h
 A header file with all the public protypes for the Dictionary ADT

 ### Dictionary.cpp
-The defintions for the Dictionary ADT uses Binary Trees to simulate the dictionary construct
+The defintions for the Dictionary ADT uses RED-BLACK Binary Trees to simulate the dictionary construct

 ### DictionaryTest.cpp
 A test for the dictionary ADT functions